-Balance your time on-snow and in the classroom with the ski academy atmosphere of Northwood School.
-With our high-quality curriculum and athletic opportunities, you don't need to choose between your passion for sport and your desire for high-quality college-preparatory education — you can have both.
+Balance your time on snow and in the classroom with the ski academy atmosphere of Northwood School.
+With our high-quality curriculum and athletic opportunities, you don’t need to choose between your passion for sports and your desire for excellent college-preparatory education — you can have both.

-Whether you're interested in alpine racing or Nordic disciplines you can find the support you need as a student-athlete on our campus to fulfill your passion for excellence in sport and academics.
-Our leadership team and partners have fulfilled Olympic dreams and Northwood School can be the foundation to achieve greatness.
-As we say, it is "where possible happens."
+Whether you’re interested in alpine racing or Nordic disciplines, you can find the support you need as a student-athlete to fulfill your passion for excellence in sport and academics.
+Our leadership team and partners have fulfilled Olympic dreams, and Northwood School can be your foundation for greatness.
+As we say, it is “where possible happen.”